CW-Khristos/scripts/AVProducts/README.md

  - AV Conflict should be set to "Match" and "0" for "Normal" status
  - Competitor AV should be set to "Off" or "Contain" and "Windows Defender" for "Normal" status
  - Competitor Path should be set to "Off" or "Contain" and "windowsdefender://" for "Normal" status
+ - **Note :** As of 'AVHealth_0.1.8.ps1'; 2 new metrics were added to the monitor; 'Detected Infections' and 'Detected Threats'
+ - Detected Infections should be set to "Off" or "Contain" and "True" for "Failed" status
+ - Detected Threats should be set to "Off" or "Contain" and "N/A" for "Normal" status

 ![image](https://user-images.githubusercontent.com/10928642/147267471-10d07628-3f95-44a3-9ea3-5d6b693a71d6.png)
 ![image](https://user-images.githubusercontent.com/10928642/147267542-1590e6dc-b385-4e12-8261-9947c8ae1857.png)